Hannarong98/PGR301-Exam-Infrastructure/README.md

     * And then you have to change some values in `google_cloud_run_service_iam_policy` block
 * Non mentioned fields are configured and encrypted at the `Encrypt secrets` step

+Deployment
+---
+* Once you have configured everything you will only need to change
+    * `image` in container block of `main.tf` for each new revision

 Links
 ---